csr632/react-di/README.md

 - Component ask for some service.
   - Component can 'use' service's state to render view.
   - Component can call react hooks provided by the service.
-  - Component call side effect in it's event handler.
+  - Component can call side effect in it's event handler.
     > The service should be provided **above** the component.
 - If some side effects change some shared states.
 Components (that 'use' the shared states) will re-render automatically.
 - A service can ask for other services(dependency injection).
 And call other services' procedures.